isarandi/metro-pose3d/README.md

 }
 ```

-### Contact
+### Can I ask you something?
-For questions and comments about the paper or the code: István Sárándi (sarandi@vision.rwth-aachen.de)
+Sure, create an issue or write an email to István Sárándi (sarandi@vision.rwth-aachen.de).